Nicholas-Simafranca/Super_Learner_Wild_Fire/README.md

     - To resolve collinearity between subsequent measurements and harmonize variables across fires with a different number of replications of the variables, we convert the sequence of observations to estimates of the current value and the trend at the time of ignition for each pixel

 ### /Functions
-This folder contains project documentation.
+This folder contains miscellaneous functions used over the duration of this project, such as:

+- KNN Imputation method
+- Main effects plot
+- Mapping plot
+- etc.

 ### /Methods
-This folder includes test files and suites.
+This folder includes

 ### /Results